Data Protection: Visitors and guests

 A. maintaining clear contact information for the booking, provision and payment of services.

 We will hold your name, address, email address, phone number and other relevant contact details you provide to us, and will use this information to maintain contact with you to provide your requested services, manage their delivery and bill you for them.
 We retain relevant information in our events records for up to seven years after the most recent visit or event you attend.
-If you are a member of the College (including if you are a former student), we will provide our Development Office with your contact details in order for them to update their records, if you are happy for us to do this.
+If you are a member of the College (including if you are a former student), we will provide our Development Office with your contact details in order for them to update their records, unless you instruct us otherwise.

 B. providing you with necessary and preferred services.